Wyoming vacation rental tax guide

 What’s the definition of “short-term rental” in Wyoming?

-For tax purposes, short-term rentals in Wyoming are defined as reservations of fewer than 30 continuous days.
+For tax purposes, short-term rentals in Wyoming are defined as reservations of less than 30 continuous days.

 Who’s required to collect and file taxes on short-term rentals in Wyoming?